yogeshmpandey/yogeshmpandey.github.io/_posts/2018-03-01-Backpacking-Europe-Liverpool.md

 ---
 <img src="https://i.imgur.com/591BHiV.jpg" alt="Liverpool">

-While I was in Munich, I got an opportunity to visit United Kingdom for business visit.
-During the visit I was able to spare three days to visit the Country.
+While I was in Munich, I got an opportunity to visit the United Kingdom for a business visit.
+During the visit, I was able to spare three days to visit the Country.
 I arrived in Manchester and after finishing my work I headed towards Liverpool on Friday Morning.
 UK in comparison to the other EU states looked more Grandesque and elegant.

 While I was in the UK the Weather was not good, the temperature was freezing cold and Public transportation was interrupted due to the snowstorm.
 I booked the tickets to Liverpool and the journey began.
 Knowing that the first intercity train ran between Liverpool and Manchester made the journey more enriching and memorable.